blancosilva/blancosilva.github.io/_posts/2016-09-10-periodic-table.md

 });
 </script>

-Note, for example, how one of the clusters obtained gathers all noble gases together---although it adds some extra elements to the group.
+Note how the orange cluster gathers all noble gases together---although some extra elements have been included in this group.

 {% highlight python %}
 print data[km_model.labels_==3]['NAME']